 - Enter the location of the pothole.
 You’ll be asked to select the location on a map.
-Tap and hold to change the location of the market
+Tap and hold to change the location of the marker

 - Complete the Details section – Select where the pothole is: In a street, or in an alley

-- Enter your contact inf0 (optional) – I chose not to enter my contact info.
+- Enter your contact info (optional) – I chose not to enter my contact info.
 For my first attempt, I wanted to get away with as little communication as possible

 - Enter a photo (optional) – I sent in a good photo that showed where the pothole was on the street